stripe/stripe-dotnet/readme.md

 customer or a charge, but only used once.

 	var myToken = new StripeTokenCreateOptions();

-	myToken.CardAddressCountry = "US";
+	// set these properties if using a card myToken.CardAddressCountry = "US";
 	myToken.CardAddressLine1 = "24 Portal St";
 	myToken.CardAddressLine2 = "Unit B";